Sapsasa – Primary School Sport

-School Sport SA is part of the Professional Practice directorate of the Learning Improvement Division.
+School Sport SA is part of the Curriculum Programs directorate of the Curriculum and Learning Division.
 School sport can and does make a significant contribution to students’ learning.
 School Sport SA coordinates the development of quality school sport programs that align with the Australian Health and Physical Education Curriculum, SACE and VET to support the learning needs of all students.

 From 2019, awards will be given in these categories: